cipribzt/EspressorUI/README.md

 # General Description

 The Espressor works as a state machine with 26 states and 11 possible actions to navigate through states.
-TO BE INSERTED - SCREENSHOT WITH TABEL

 The application receives commands from the user via the console to prepare Espresso.
 The classes for this aplication are Pot, Plate, Boiler and Espressor.